aquasecurity/tracee/docs/contributing/overview.md

     - `milestone/...`: Specifies the target release for the issue.
     - `priority/...`:  Indicates the urgency of the issue.
     - `good-first-issue`:  Marks issues suitable for first-time contributors.
+    - `candidate/...`: (e.g., `candidate/v0.1.2`)  Identifies PRs in the `main` branch as candidates for backporting or cherry-picking to a release branch (e.g., `v0.1.2`).
+The specific method will be determined during the porting process.
     - `backported/...` (e.g., `backported/v0.1.2`): Marks PRs in the `main` branch as the basis for backporting changes to a release branch (e.g., `v0.1.2`) after the porting process.
     - `cherry-picked/...` (e.g., `cherry-picked/v0.1.2`): Marks PRs in the `main` branch as the basis for cherry-picking commits to a release branch (e.g., `v0.1.2`) after the porting process.
 4. **Issue Assignment:** Self-assign issues or request assignment.
 Don't work on an issue assigned to someone else without their consent.